SRI Abécédaire

 Sustainable bonds are instruments that provide positive responses in terms of transparency and use of proceeds towards projects with environmental or social added value.

 The sustainable bond market grew by 70%* in 2021, across 4 categories: green bonds (environmental projects), social bonds (social projects), sustainability bonds (environmental and social projects), and sustainability-linked bonds (bonds whose coupon level is linked to the achievement of ESG objectives).
+The market in 2022 was notably marked by the rise of this new class of sustainable bonds that we see more as engagement instruments, a trend that continued in 2023.

 *source: Sell-side, Climate bonds Initiative, Environmental Finance, Natixis, Ostrum AM